SAP/sapmachine-manager-for-macos/README.md

 ## About this project

-SapMachine Manager is designed to install, uninstall and manage one or more instances of SapMachine Java on a Mac.
+SapMachine Manager allows Mac users to easily install, uninstall, and automatically keep SapMachine up to date.
+In addition, SapMachine Manager supports the creation of SapMachine installer packages for macOS and the definition of the default Java environment.

 ![](https://github.com/SAP/sapmachine-manager-for-macos/blob/main/readme_images/smm_launched.png)